s311354/Louis/_posts/2019-06-16-How_to_setup_gdb_and_Eclipse_to_debug_C.md

 ## Purpose

-  For software development, Eclipse is the one of most common integrated development environments (IDE) that provides comprehensive facilities to computer programmers.
+  For software development, Eclipse is one of the most common integrated development environments (IDE) that provides comprehensive facilities to computer programmers.
 IDEs contain the necessary compiler, interpreter, or both.

-  Besides, the GUN Debugger (GDB) is a debugger that works for many programming language, inculding C, C++, and Objective-C and partially others.
-The GDB allows software developers to see what is going on inside another program while it excuates and helps to catch bugs in act.
+  Besides, the GNU Debugger (GDB) is a debugger that works for many programming languages, including C, C++, and Objective-C and partially others.
+The GDB allows software developers to see what is going on inside another program while it executes and helps to catch bugs in the act.

 ## Install Eclipse